 A matrix (mold) was carved intaglio to give a proper shape or form to material introduced into it.
 The matrices were made from papier mache-and were placed upon short posts in places where water was dripping from the ceiling.

 After a number of years, they were filled with the lime and minerals in the water, and at long last, the cameo was formed.
 A finishing touch-up to the carving was done to reach their final beauty, producing a genuine Antique cameo of priceless value.

-Lucky viewer, if you have acquired such an Antique cameo, from Tours France, created through this unique process, described above, do make a Jewelry Investor and Cameo Collectors day; share the story of your French Cameo Beauty by submitting a post in Your Favorite Jewelry or on the Antique Cameo Forum.
+If you have acquired such an Antique cameo, from Tours France, created through this unique process, described above, do make a Jewelry Investor and Cameo Collectors day; share the story of your French Cameo Beauty by submitting a post in Your Favorite Jewelry or on the Antique Cameo Forum.

 Return to the top of French Antique Cameo